Game-based learning: How games help children develop

 Games are a fantastic way to support children in their development.
-Games can stimulate their cognitive skills, social skills, physical skills and creative skills.
+Games can cognitive skills, social skills, physical skills and creative skills.
 This is called game-based learning.

 In this article I discuss how games can support children in their development and what they can learn.

 Educational games and coloring pages for 3 to 6 years